sarthak1682/Research_Study/src/site/notes/RelAI/A New Kind of Turing Test.md

 What are the implications?
 1) Instead of the original turing test, which relies on fooling the interlocutor, this test is of real scientific and ethical significance, covers everything from "iPad *is* Black" to "Gravity *is* the curvature of spacetime" and more, from "One ought to love one's neighbour" to golden rule and more.
-2) Perhaps CogSci can take this as their highest goal, how do we move into descriptive and prescriptive space given a pre-programmed set of descriptions and prescriptions, I am aware that this is kind of an innatist persepctive.
+2) Perhaps CogSci can take this as their highest goal, how do we move into descriptive and prescriptive space given a pre-programmed set of descriptions and prescriptions, I am aware that this is kind of an innatist perspective.

 Note: I have very little knowledge